trviph/collection/README.md

 # Collection

-Collect is a Go library aim to implement some basic data structure such as List, Queue, Stack, Heap and more.
+Collection is a Go library aim to implement some basic data structure such as List, Queue, Stack, Heap and more.